 Lid switch failure

-This step-by-step repair guide walks you through fixing lid switch failure on your Amana NTW4516FW (Top Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing lid switch failure on your Amana NTW4516FW (Top Load).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, saving you from a costly service call.

-If your Amana NTW4516FW is experiencing lid switch failure, you may notice one or more of the following symptoms during operation.
+If your Amana NTW4516FW is experiencing lid switch failure, you might notice one or more of the following symptoms during operation:

 - The washer fills with water but stops and will not agitate or spin

-- The cycle pauses immediately after closing the lid and displays no activity
+- The cycle pauses immediately after closing the lid and shows no activity

 - The washer drains water but skips the spin cycle entirely and stops mid-wash

-These issues are most commonly caused by a worn or broken lid switch actuator, a failed switch plunger, or internal electrical contacts that have corroded or burned out over time due to repeated use.
+These problems are typically caused by a worn or broken lid switch actuator, a failed switch plunger, or internal electrical contacts that have corroded or burned out over time from constant use.

 - Unplug the washing machine from the power outlet before starting any repair — never work on a live appliance.